Why teenagers are disrespectful

-This is partly because your child is expressing and testing independent ideas, so there’ll be times when you disagree.
+It happens partly because your child is developing, expressing and testing independent ideas and values, so there’ll be times when you disagree.
 Developing independence is a key part of growing up.
 It’s a good sign that your child is trying to take more responsibility.
-But he’s also still learning how to handle disagreement and differing opinions appropriately.
+But your child is also still learning how to handle disagreement and differing opinions appropriately.

-Also, your child is trying to balance her need for privacy with your need to stay connected and show you care.
-So sometimes you might get a rude or disrespectful response because your child feels you’re taking too much interest in what she’s doing or invading her space.
+Also, your child is trying to balance their need for privacy with your need to stay connected and show you care.
+So sometimes you might get a rude or disrespectful response because your child feels you’re too interested in their life or activities.

 Your child’s moods can change quickly too.
-Because of the way teenage brains develop, your child can’t always handle his changing feelings and reactions to everyday or unexpected things.
-And this can sometimes lead to over-sensitivity, which can lead in turn to grumpiness or rudeness.
+Because of the way teenage brains develop, your child can’t always handle changing feelings and reactions to everyday or unexpected things.
+And this can sometimes lead to over-sensitivity, which in turn can lead to grumpiness or rudeness.
 Teenage brain development can also affect your child’s ability to empathise and understand other people’s perspectives, including yours.

-Teenagers are also starting to think more deeply about things, so they can have thoughts and feelings they’ve never had before.
-Some young people seem to have a conflicting and radical view on everything, and might question previously held beliefs.
+Teenagers are also starting to think and feel more deeply about things.
+Some young people seem to have a conflicting and radical view on everything, and they might question previously held beliefs.
 This shift to deeper thinking is a normal part of development too.

 And sometimes teenagers are disrespectful because they think it might be a way to impress others, or because they’ve seen their friends behave this way.

-No matter how grumpy or cross your child gets, she still values time talking and connecting with you.
-You just might need to be a little more understanding if she’s short-tempered or changeable.
+No matter how grumpy or cross your child gets, your child still values time talking and connecting with you.
+You just might need to be a little more understanding if your child is short-tempered or changeable.
 It can help to remember that this phase will usually pass.

 Tips for communication